edwardm/ECORE-JS-Carousel/README.md

 # ECORE-JS-Carousel
 ECORE JS Carousel.
-This yet another javascript carousel plugin.
+This is yet another javascript carousel plugin.

 ## Features
-- As gallery items are added, pagination updates automatically
+- As gallery items are added, pagination count updates automatically
 - Pagination arrows grey out when reaching the end of the gallery list

 ## Planned Updates
-- Layout customizations
+- Layout customizations (fixed, full width and full viewport)
-- Prev/Next arrows Loop back around at end-of gallery
+- Prev/Next arrows loop back around at end-of gallery

 ## License
 The code is available under the [MIT License](LICENSE.md).